 Importantly, as well as being one of our scenic waterways popular with boaters, the Gloucester & Sharpness Canal is still a commercial waterway too.
 This weed can grow extremely quickly causing a problem for craft through fouling propellers, blocking up mooring sites and generally being too competitive for the rest of the aquatic life in the canal.

-What many people don’t know is that it’s down to the Canal & River Trust, as the charity that cares for our 2,000 miles of inland waterways, to make sure this canal stays accessible and open for everyone.
+What many people don’t know is that it’s down to us at the Canal & River Trust, as the charity that looks after 2,000 miles of canals and rivers, to make sure this canal stays accessible and open for everyone.
 So, our own waterways maintenance team jump in their wellies and fire up a very special bit of kit.
 The video shows the launch of one of the two boats used as part of the weed clearing operation.